 [2] https://www.ipu.org/news/news-in-brief/2022-11/violence-against-women-parliamentarians-causes-effects-solutions-0

-IPU study on Iceland ‘Informing a new strategy against sexism and harassment in the Parliament of Iceland’ where it was evident that despite the Iceland’s well established gender equality policies and practices, the violence against women was on the rise.
-Hence, the Iceland Parliament adopted the Strategy and Action Pan in May 2023.
+IPU study on Iceland – ‘Informing a New Strategy against Sexism and Harassment in the Parliament of Iceland’ – where it was evident that despite Iceland’s well-established gender equality policies and practices, violence against women was on the rise.
+Hence, the Iceland Parliament adopted the Strategy and Action Plan in May 2023.
 The plan included preventive actions and provided guidelines on handling cases of sexism and harassment, ensuring that the complainant has access to advice and support throughout the procedure.
-The effects are yet to be assessed; however, this may be observed as an example of how parliament may be instrumental and active in prevention of violence in an institution and to some extend send a message to a wider public.
+The effects are yet to be assessed; however, this may be observed as an example of how parliament may be instrumental and active in prevention of violence in an institution and, to some extent, send a message to a wider public.

-Council on Women’s Rights, Children’s Rights, and Gender Equality under the Speaker of the Parliament in the Kyrgyz Republic (formed in response to a demand from a broad civic coalition; based formally at parliament and comprising MPs, gov agency representatives and civil society) https://platforma.kg/en/2023/sovet-po-pravam-zhenshhin-detej-i-gendernomu-ravenstvu-pri-t-raga-zhogorku-kenesha-kyrgyzskoj-respubliki/
+Council on Women’s Rights, Children’s Rights, and Gender Equality under the Speaker of the Parliament in the Kyrgyz Republic (formed in response to a demand from a broad civic coalition; based formally at Parliament and comprising MPs, government agency representatives and civil society) https://platforma.kg/en/2023/sovet-po-pravam-zhenshhin-detej-i-gendernomu-ravenstvu-pri-t-raga-zhogorku-kenesha-kyrgyzskoj-respubliki/

-National Women’s Solidarity Kurultai: initiated by women activists with the support of the Council following the exclusionary political transition of 2021-22. https://www.undp.org/kyrgyzstan/press-releases/national-womens-solidarity-kurultai-kyrgyzstan-its-way-women-empowerment
+National Women’s Solidarity Kurultai, initiated by women activists with the support of the Council following the exclusionary political transition of 2021–2022. https://www.undp.org/kyrgyzstan/press-releases/national-womens-solidarity-kurultai-kyrgyzstan-its-way-women-empowerment

 For more informations contact : [email protected]